 Jerr: “I’ve no idea.
 We shared a house out of Core while making this.
 We had a small company called The 8th Day, we weren’t actually ‘part’ of Core, so we didn’t see too many of the in house staff.
 At the start at least.”

 Ged: “I don’t remember to be honest, it might be because Martin Iveson joined Core a bit later and was assigned to the project, so in the early previews Martin Walker was mentioned by Core.
-I only ever remember working on sfx and music with Martin Iveson during development though, he did an amazing job and was a joy to work with.”
+I only ever remember working on sound effects and music with Martin Iveson during development though, he did an amazing job and was a joy to work with.”

 The epic Battle of Ragnarok is swiftly approaching and the dark, evil, gods of naughtiness are getting antsy because the good guys are beginning to look like the stronger team.
 To even up the balance, Loki – the God of Mischief and brother of Thor, God of Thunder – sneaks into town, hypnotizes his victims and pilfers Thor’s hammer, the sword belonging to Odin, God of the Skies, and the spear of Freyr, the fertility god, squirreling them away where gods fear to tread.
 Earth that is – leave Valhalla to set foot in the land of the mortals and they become one themselves, powerless and vulnerable to payback.